actano/lake-rules/make/menu.md

 ## Manifest

-Each menu defintion is specified in a separate key in the section "client.menus"
+Each menu definition is specified in a separate key in the section "client.menus"

     manifest.coffee
         client: